How to Find an

 Flexible Scheduling

-When finding a guitar teacher online or in-person, you should always check and read the lesson reviews.
+You should always check and read the lesson reviews.
 If you’re particularly looking for a live online lesson, you will notice the reviews left in the teacher profile.
-If 8 or 9 out of 10 reviews are positive, that means the teacher is great and able to teach a high-quality guitar lesson.
+If 8 or 9 out of 10 reviews are positive, that means the teacher is skilled and able to teach a high-quality guitar lesson.

 If you want to get in-person guitar lesson recommendations, you can ask friends, neighbors or even find a guitar teacher online and ask if they offer lessons in person.